jf-tech/omniparser/doc/gettingstarted.md

 The first argument here is `{ "xpath": "DATE" },` basically providing the function the input datetime string.
 The second argument `dateTimeToRFC3339` requires specifies what time zone the input datetime string is in.
-Since the datetime strings in the guide sample CSV contain time zone offsets (`-0800`, `-0500`), an empty string is supplied to the input time zone argument.
+Since the datetime strings in the guide sample CSV already contain time zone offsets (`-0800`, `-0500`), an empty string is supplied to the input time zone argument.
 The third argument is the desired output time zone.
 If, say, we want to standardize all the `date` fields in the output to be in time zone of `America/Los_Angeles`, we can specify it in the third argument, and the `custom_func` will perform the correct time zone shifts for us.

 ### Fix `FINAL_OUTPUT.high_temperature_fahrenheit`